TaitoUnited/wordpress-template/CONFIGURATION.md

 > For local development you can just define secrets as normal environment variables in `docker-compose.yaml` given that they are not confidential.

 * [ ] All done

+## Uptime monitoring for production

+Run `taito open uptime` and configure uptime checks and alerts for all critical endpoints of your application.
+Use the existing policies as an example.
+Don't forget to test the alerts work ok (for example, enable basic authentication temporarily for production).

+TODO: Use terraform for uptime monitoring rules

+* [ ] Production done